The Baptism of Jesus

 "Miss" one of the children several times, explaining that whether you miss, or whether they don't remember their baptism or haven't yet been baptized in the church, God's Promises are theirs FOR SURE.
 All that's left is the water party and a life of service.

 Alternate Software Suggestions:

-John the Baptist has a small role in the Birth story software: "Fluffy and God's Amazing Christmas Adventure" CD (Sunday Software).
+John the Baptist has a small role in the Birth story software: "Fluffy and God's Amazing Christmas Adventure" (Sunday Software).
 Recall he "jumped for joy" in the womb when Elizabeth saw Mary.
 There's a panel in that CD "About John".
 This software is FREE to supporting members!
 Check it out.